w3c/web-networks/proposals/cloudedgeclientCG/charter.md

 ## Scope of Work
 This group aims to discuss proposals for Client-Edge-Cloud coordination, including:
 * Use cases and requirements for Client-Edge-Cloud coordination
-* Proposals for APIs and mechanisms that enable computing workload offloading and orchestration between Central Cloud, Edge Cloud, and Client
+* Proposal, design, and incubation of APIs and mechanisms that enable computing workload offloading and orchestration between Central Cloud, Edge Cloud, and Client.
 * Secure networking and trust model requirements in the context of edge computing and offload to edge.

 ## Out of Scope